OpenEvalProject/evals/manuscripts/elife-61083/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/61083/elife-61083-fig4-v2.jpg)

-**Figure 4.:** (A–I) Wing discs from animals with one copy of the designated ci transgenes and alleles (together with ci) with clones (GFP, green, arrows) that express 94UAS-GAP-Fu and (A–E) lack smo activity or (F–I) are heterozygous for smo (arrowheads indicate AP border), showing (A’–I’) ptc-lacZ (red) and (A”–I”) Ci-155 (gray-scale).
+**Figure 4.:** (A–I) Wing discs from animals with one copy of the designated ci transgenes and alleles (together with ci94) with clones (GFP, green, arrows) that express UAS-GAP-Fu and (A–E) lack smo activity or (F–I) are heterozygous for smo (arrowheads indicate AP border), showing (A’–I’) ptc-lacZ (red) and (A”–I”) Ci-155 (gray-scale).
 (A”–I”) Ci-155 levels were much reduced in clones whenever pathway activity was strongly induced (A”, B”, D”, F”, G”).
 Scale bars are 40 μm.
 (J, K) Average intensity of ptc-lacZ in clones (red), Ci-155 in clones (green) or neighboring anterior territory (blue), as a fraction of AP border levels for (J) smo GAP-Fu clones and (K) GAP-Fu clones.
 Mean and SEM shown.
 Significant differences between values for a given genotype compared to those for crCi-WT, calculated by paired t-tests, are indicated for p<0.001 (*) and p<0.05 (#).
 Additionally, in (J) ptc-lacZ was significantly increased for gCi-S849A versus gCi-WT (p<0.0001), as was the anterior level of Ci-155 (p<0.0001).
-Figure 4—source data 1.Figure 4.

 The Ci-155 levels detected within smo GAP-Fu clones were much lower than in surrounding territory in wing discs expressing processing-resistant Ci variants (Figure 4A,B,D,J).
 The reduction in Ci-155 was similar in magnitude to that observed in posterior regions of the AP border and presumably reflects Ci-155 reduction due to high Hh pathway activity.
 By contrast, wild-type Ci-155 levels were elevated in smo GAP-Fu clones relative to neighboring cells.
 Since ptc-lacZ in these clones was significantly lower than at the AP border (Figure 4C,J) there is likely little or no reduction in Ci-155 due to high pathway activity.
 The fact that Ci-155 clone levels were lower than maximal AP border Ci-155 levels for wild-type Ci (Figure 4C) therefore indicates that GAP-Fu does not inhibit processing to the same degree as Hh inhibits processing at the AP border.
 Thus, although the absolute steady-state levels of Ci-155 for Ci-WT and Ci-S849A in smo GAP-Fu clones were quite similar (Figure 4J), Ci-155 accumulation was limited by largely different mechanisms; significant continued processing for Ci-WT and pathway-stimulated loss for Ci-S849A.

 In summary, activation of Ci-155 by Fu to produce high levels of Hh target gene expression also requires provision of high levels of primary Ci-155 translation product that is protected from processing.
 The elevated Ci-155 supply produced by processing-resistant Ci variants is, however, not directly evident from measurement of steady-state Ci-155 levels because of subsequent, robust Ci-155 loss in response to high pathway activity.
 Even though steady-state Ci-155 levels are similar for Ci-WT and Ci-S849A, the proportion of Ci-155 molecules that are active is presumably higher for Ci-S849A in GAP-Fu clones.

-## PKA and Cos2 silence Ci-155 activity
+### PKA and Cos2 silence Ci-155 activity

 It was previously appreciated that Cos2, PKA and Slimb are all necessary for Ci-155 processing but that induction of Hh target genes was higher in anterior cos2 and pka mutant clones than in slimb mutant clones (Jiang and Struhl, 1998; Smelkinson et al., 2007; Wang et al., 1999).
 Loss of PKA also increased ptc-lacZ induction in slimb mutant clones (Smelkinson et al., 2007).
 These observations suggested that PKA and Cos2 inhibit Ci-155 activity in addition to promoting Ci-155 processing, with the potential reservations that the slimb alleles used in some tests may not have fully blocked Ci-155 processing or that Slimb may have additional relevant actions that reduce Ci-155 activity.
 The effect of PKA loss on the activity of processing-resistant UAS-Ci transgenes has also been investigated previously but the transgenes were expressed at non-physiological levels and such transgenes do not support normal Hh responses at the AP border (Smelkinson et al., 2007; Garcia-Garcia et al., 2017).